 - You may be given medicine to help you sleep.

 - Ask healthcare providers about directions for eating and drinking.

 - Healthcare providers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.

 - An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
 Tell healthcare providers if you or anyone in your family has had a problem with anesthesia in the past.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 What will happen:

 An incision will be made near the location of your hardware.
-Your caregiver will use small tools to loosen and remove the hardware.
+Your healthcare provider will use small tools to loosen and remove the hardware.
 The incision will be closed with stitches.
 A bandage will cover your incision to help prevent infection.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be able to go home.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be able to go home.
 If you cannot go home, you will be taken to your hospital room.